paid-ai/paid-node/README.md

 ## Cost Tracking via OTEL tracing

-You can track usage costs by either using autoinstrumentation or using Paid wrappers around your AI provider's SDK.
+You can track usage costs by using Paid wrappers around your AI provider's SDK.
 As of now, the following SDKs' APIs are wrapped:

 ```